awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZ.md

 Amazon RDS provides high availability and failover support for DB instances using Multi\-AZ deployments\.
 Amazon RDS uses several different technologies to provide failover support\.
 Multi\-AZ deployments for MariaDB, MySQL, Oracle, and PostgreSQL DB instances use Amazon's failover technology\.
 SQL Server DB instances use SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\)\.

 In a Multi\-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone\.
 The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups\.
 Running a DB instance with high availability can enhance availability during planned system maintenance, and help protect your databases against DB instance failure and Availability Zone disruption\.
-For more information on Availability Zones, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
+For more information on Availability Zones, see [  Regions, Availability Zones, and Local Zones  ](Concepts.RegionsAndAvailabilityZones.md)\.

 **Note**
 The high\-availability feature is not a scaling solution for read\-only scenarios; you cannot use a standby replica to serve read traffic\.
 To service read\-only traffic, you should use a read replica\.
 For more information, see [Working with Read Replicas](USER_ReadRepl.md)\.